blacksmithgu/obsidian-dataview/docs/docs/index.md

 Over many a quaint and curious volume of forgotten lore—
 ```

 In terms of indexed metadata (or what you can query), they are identical, and only differ in their annotation style.
 How you want to [annotate your  metadata](annotation/add-metadata.md) is up to you and your personal preference.
 With this file, you'd have the **metadata field** `author` available and everything Dataview provides you [automatically as implicit fields](annotation/metadata-pages.md), like the tag or note title.

+!!! attention "Data needs to be indexed"
+    In the above example, you _do not_ have the poem itself available in Dataview: It is a paragraph, no metadata field and nothing Dataview indexes automatically.
+It is not part of Dataviews index, so you won't be able to query it.

 ### Data Querying